SourceBox-LLC/OpenS3-server/README.md

   ```
 - **Error Responses**:
   - `404 Not Found`: Bucket does not exist
-  - `409 Conflict`: Bucket is not empty
+  - `409 Conflict`: Bucket is not empty (provides detailed explanation and guidance)
   - `401 Unauthorized`: Invalid credentials

 ### Object Operations